encody/near-private-data/document/paper.md

 Of course, this merely kicks the can down the road, per se, since now the trust issues associated with a compromised message repository are now conferred upon a compromised proxy service.

 Furthermore, while we have previously assumed that a user may interface and transact directly and, most importantly, *immediately*, with a blockchain, that is not remotely true.
 In fact, the proxy service merely makes the problem more obvious: that a man-in-the-middle may intercept a message from a genuine user, replace the message payload with anything else, and submit the maliciously-constructed message to the blockchain before the genuine one has a chance to make it, thereby "sniping" a real sequence hash.
+If the proxy server is itself untrustworthy, it is even easier to steal sequence hashes from authentic payloads and never forward said payloads to the message repository in the first place.

 ### Ensuring proxy honesty

+Therefore, it becomes necessary to enforce some sort of safeguard that prevents a malicious actor from stealing genuine sequence hashes from authentic payloads while they are in flight.
+Until this point in the description of the protocol, the message repository has been a low-complexity service, merely enforcing that values associated with stored keys may not be overwritten.

+Now we introduce another criterion: a proof that the value to be stored under a key actually *belongs* in that storage slot.
+Since the message repository does not necessarily impose authentication measures, each proof must be self-contained.
+This use-case dictates that the proof must show that some property of the payload links it to the preimage of the sequence hash.
+Recall that the sequence hash is composed of, among other things, the shared secret among channel members.
+At first glance, including some sort of digital signature seems to accomplish a great deal of our goal, but closer inspection reveals that a digital signature must be verified against a known public key, the use of which would divulge the identities of participants and/or link multiple messages from the same channel together, eliminating many of the qualities we desire in the protocol.

+Therefore, instead of relying on traditional signature verification, we turn to a new player on the modern cryptographic stage: zero-knowledge proofs, specifically zk-SNARKs.
+A zk-SNARK (zero-knowledge succinct non-interactive argument of knowledge) proves to the verifier that the prover is in possession of some information $x$ without revealing to the verifier anything about $x$.

+In this case, Sender Steve wants to prove that he knows the secret channel identifier $i_{\{S,R\}}$ necessary to both produce the sequence hash and encrypt the accompanying ciphertext without revealing it to the proxy, the message repository, or anyone with read access to the message repository.

 ## Dandelion-style routing